For drummers today, electronic drum sets offer a range of distinct advantages over acoustic drum kits.

 Then there’s the sound selection.
 Even a beginner standard electronic drum set will ship with a multitude of different drum and cymbal sounds to cater to all styles of music.

 You can also plug most electronic drum sets into a computer to use for recording in the studio.

 This eliminates hours and hours of acoustic miking, mixing and mastering that goes hand in hand with regular drum kits.

-On top of all that there are the convenient practise options and built in features such as metronomes and song templates to groove over.
+On top of all that there are the convenient practice options and built in features such as metronomes and song templates to groove over.

 Electric drums have been with us for years.
-They have a long and chequered past, from the early basic analogue iterations to the sophisticated digital offerings of today.
+They have a long and checkered past, from the early basic analogue iterations to the sophisticated digital offerings of today.